The Sacred Art of Stealing

 The Sacred Art of Stealing is a satirical crime novel by the Scottish writer Christopher Brookmyre.
 It is the author's seventh book and is a stand-alone sequel to A Big Boy Did It and Ran Away.

-The book is a tale of the unusual romance between likable thief, half Scottish half Mexican, Zal Innez and D.I.
+The book is a tale of the unusual romance between likable thief, Zal Innez, and D.I.
 Angelique de Xavia, the police officer whose job it is to catch him.
 Martial arts expert de Xavia is recovering from her recent experiences as told in A Big Boy Did It and Ran Away.

 The book uses a blend of black humour, strong language, violence and references to literary and artistic works such as Waiting for Godot by Samuel Beckett.

 Plot summary

 The plot of The Sacred Art of Stealing tells the story of American Zal Innez, a witty and intellectual art-loving thief, who is being blackmailed by crime boss Alessandro Estabol to do one last major job for him.

 As a warm up to their main heist, Zal and his team of fellow failed artists rob a Glasgow bank of approaching a million pounds.
 During the raid they use unorthodox methods such as firing itching powder at armed police, carrying fake guns, staging plays and drawing works of art for their hostages to keep casualties to a minimum.

 During this robbery Zal meets and falls for a woman police officer, Angelique de Xavia, heroine of Brookmyre's previous novel, who is under-appreciated by her bosses.

 Both police officer and thief become painfully aware of the strong attraction between them and a relationship is formed, despite the fact that they are both fully aware that they are on opposite sides.
 Zal knows Angelique is after him, and even counts on this knowledge to complete his final job, while Angelique is aware that Zal is playing her, even though she does not want to contemplate what that might imply about his real feelings for her.